MikeAmputer/orcs-have-issues/README.md

 > For a full breakdown of gameplay mechanics and strategies, [explore the Wiki](https://github.com/MikeAmputer/orcs-have-issues/wiki) (you can start with the [Quick-Start Guide](https://github.com/MikeAmputer/orcs-have-issues/wiki/Quick-Start)).

 > [!IMPORTANT]
-> [Alfa test server](https://github.com/MikeAmputer/orcs-have-issues/issues/14) was started _September 6, 2024_.
-There is no final decision yet, but there is a chance it will be wiped someday.
+> [Alfa test server](https://github.com/MikeAmputer/orcs-have-issues/issues/14) was started on _September 6, 2024_.
+While no final decision has been made, there is a possibility that it may be wiped in the future.

 > [!IMPORTANT]
 > This version was rapidly developed and has not been thoroughly tested.
 It currently lacks end-game content and may not be perfectly tuned.
 Future development will depend on player activity and feedback.
 If the game continues to develop, potential future features include: raids, profile pictures and achievement badges, neutral faction, class perks, and more.